lmweber/BRISC-extensions-analyses/README.md

 # BRISC-extensions

-Examples and documentation for our proposed extensions to BRISC for spatial transcriptomics data
+This repository contains code examples and documentation for our proposed extensions to BRISC for spatial transcriptomics data.